antmicro/protoplaster/README.md

 lab_device: http://192.168.1.50:8037
 ```

-## Base modules parameters
-Each base module requires parameters for test initialization.
-These parameters describe the tests and are passed to the test class as its attributes.

-### I2C
-Required parameters:

-* `bus` - i2c bus to be checked
-* `name` - name of device to be detected
-* `address` - address of the device to be detected on the indicated bus

-### GPIO
-Required parameters:

-* `number` - GPIO pin number
-* `value` - value written to, or expected to be read from that pin

-Optional parameters:

-* `gpio_name` - name of the sysfs GPIO interface after exporting
-* `write` - whether to configure the pin as an output and assert that the written value is preserved, otherwise perform a read and assert that the read value matches the specified value (default: false)

-### Cameras
-Required parameters:

-* `device` - path to the camera device (eg. /dev/video0)
-* `camera_name` - expected camera name
-* `driver_name` - expected driver name

-Optional parameters:

-* `save_file` - a path which the tested frame is saved to (the frame is saved only if this parameter is present)

-### FPGA
-Required parameters:

-* `sysfs_interface` - path to a sysfs interface for flashing the bitstream to the FPGA
-* `bitstream_path` - path to a test bitstream that is going to be flashed

 ## Writing additional modules
 Apart from the base modules available in Protoplaster, you can provide your own additional modules.